Malcolm X at Sidi Gaber (short story)

 Dear Malcolm,

-I was hoping to catch you on the train but naseeb would not allow.
-I guess you made other arrangements.
+I hoped to catch you on the train but naseeb would not allow it.
+I imagine you made other arrangements.
 That is ok.
 I hope that life will be kinder upon your return home.

-I had meant to tell you, that you are the model teacher, an exemplary husband, and a lifelong revolutionary.
+I had meant to tell you that you are a model teacher, an exemplary husband, and a lifelong revolutionary.
 You are all three and more.
-Had I known you a decade ago, you would have been the inspiration for a worthy character in that novel.
+Had I known you a decade ago, you would have inspired a worthy character in that novel.

 Masalaama,